kubos/kubos/apps/obc-hs/README.rst

 set:

 - ``USER_PARTITION`` - (Default: ``"/dev/mmcblk1p4"``) The device name of the user data partition.
-  The default value is valid for BBB and MBM2 target OBCs
+  The default value is valid for BBB and MBM2 target OBCs.
 - ``MEM_TOTAL`` - (Default: ``515,340``) The amount of RAM (in bytes) present in the OBC.
-  The default value is valid for BBB and MBM2 target OBCs
+  The default value is valid for BBB and MBM2 target OBCs.
 - ``COMMS_SERVICE`` - (Default: ``"ethernet-service"``) The name of the comms service which should be used to send an emergency beacon if the OBC's filesystem becomes unrecoverably corrupted.
   This beacon may be disabled by making this value an empty string (``""``).